claudiawis/OCR_Handwritting_MLOps/README.md

     python src/models/evaluate_model.py

-### 9. Use the FastAPI Inference API
+### 8. Use the FastAPI Inference API

 After training your model, you can deploy an inference API using **FastAPI**.
 This API allows users to upload images of handwritten words and get predictions.

-#### 1. Running the FastAPI App

 The FastAPI application is located in the `app.py` file.
-You can run the API server using **Uvicorn**, a lightweight ASGI server:
+You can run the API server using **uvicorn**, a lightweight ASGI server:

-    python uvicorn app:app --reload
+    uvicorn app:app --reload

 Then open your browser at http://localhost:8000/docs to access the FastAPI interactive docs.